sThig/goteam2/readme.md

   * space sports title out
   * update footer
   * make copy paragraph funnier and more concise (enlist Kate on that)
+  * add edit button on name
+  * add remove button on name

 # March 19 Update